wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 LLMs don't just use Top-P sampling.
 The people who invented these types of models found that Top-P sampling isn't enough to get natural text.
 So they decided to add temperature to the mix.
-Temperature controls the softness of the probability distribution used to perform Top-P sampling.
+Temperature controls the shape of the probability distribution used to perform Top-P sampling.

-Before performing the cummulative probability based selection, the raw scores for the candidate tokens are divided by the temperature value.
+Before performing the Top-P sampling, the raw scores for the candidate tokens are divided by the temperature value.
 After that the softmax function is applied to determine the probabilities for the candidate tokens.
 In [#s](#temperature-effects) you can see this in action with a before and after.